stoivo/sublime_switch_panel/README.md

 ## Switch panel
-With this package you can switch with panel should be displayed.
+With this package you can switch which panel should be displayed.

 demo:
 ![xkbpsb1yju](https://user-images.githubusercontent.com/3492040/34440569-3c7651c4-ecb6-11e7-9396-8fea6a1db2b6.gif)